Astroshaper/AsteroidThermoPhysicalModels.jl/README.md

 ## Start to play
 Let's visualize a shape model of asteroid Ryugu.
-Please downliad a Ryugu model from Astroshaper/test/ryugu_test.obj.
+Please downlad a Ryugu model from Astroshaper/test/ryugu_test.obj.

     using Astroshaper